The Toy Soldier

 Ew.
 Creepy.
 Like a spider in the bed.

-The time is nigh, he had said with a long up-stretched grin as he put the stuffed bear and Barbie dolls into bags.
+The time is nigh, he had said with a long up-stretched grin as he placed the stuffed bear and Barbie dolls into bags.

 She shook off the feeling of being watched and picked up the pace to her car sitting under the pale, golden glow of the lamppost above it.
 The spotlight made her Taurus’ sun-faded red paint look almost vibrant.
 Like a prize gift on the Price is Right.
 She fiddled in her purse for the keys and opened the back door, tossing the gift bags in the back seat and taking a moment to run her hands through her curls and take a calming breath.
 She had done it.
 This Christmas would not be another Christmas where her young nephew and two nieces would be shorted on a gift by their uptight, workaholic, and ever undependable Aunt Jan-Jan.
 It would not be another Christmas of lectures from her brother Peter and his insufferable wife Nancy about the importance of the holidays to the children.
 Christmas is for the kids, they said in their ugly Christmas sweaters, arms crossed by the crackling fireplace.
 Janet was nice enough not to reply that Christmas is for idiots.

 But the fire was nice.
 Even if the dinner was terrible.